Nigeria crisis

 What’s happening in Nigeria?

-Violent insurgents in northeastern Nigeria have displaced nearly 2.4 million people and driven many over the border into neighbouring countries.
+Violent insurgents in north-eastern Nigeria have internally displaced over 3.6 million people and driven many over the border into neighbouring countries.
 Those who remain risk grave violations of human rights, widespread sexual violence and suicide bombings.

 How long has the Nigerian crisis been going on?